thamerx/Controller-X-Ahk/README.md

-Uses AutoHotKey, Xinput and a custom version of Gopher360
+Uses AutoHotKey, Xinput and a custom build of Gopher360